 The Department of Communication Sciences and Disorders continues to house some of the top research programs in the country.
 See the Research link to explore our research labs.
 Au.D. students benefit by the many ongoing research projects and the opportunity to participate if they desire.
 Many projects have direct clinical application and correspond to clinical coursework.

-One strength of our program is the attention students receive from the large faculty, many of whom are nationally known, teaching courses and supervising in their primary areas of research and clinical interests.
+By keeping our graduate cohorts small, students receive ample one-on-one interaction with faculty, whether learning through coursework or mentorship in their primary areas of research and clinical interests.
 Faculty descriptions of professional interests, contact information and photos are under the People pages.

 Building a sense of community is a strong component of the Au.D. graduate student experience.
 Incoming students participate in a one-week “boot camp” prior to their first semester of classes.
 Boot camp offers introductory information about clinical practice, orientation to the in-house training clinic, and social events that help new students get to know one other, current students, and the faculty.

-Many Au.D. students become active members of the Student Academy of Audiology (SAA) group, and its work in advocacy, philanthropy, and professional development.
-Each October, SAA holds a Haunted Hustle for Hearing, a fun-run that raises funds to benefit those with limited resources to purchase hearing aids and supplies.
+Many Au.D. students become active members of the SAA (Student Academy of Audiology) group, and its work in advocacy, philanthropy, and professional development.
+Every year, SAA holds fundraisers to benefit those with limited resources to purchase hearing aids and supplies.

 Au.D. students are also members of UI-SAFE (University of Iowa-Sound Awareness for Everyone), an outreach program providing healthy hearing education and hearing screenings for the university, local, and state-wide communities.
 UI-SAFE partners with the UI School of Music, College of Education and Recreation Department to provide healthy hearing classes.
 In addition, UI-SAFE provides hearing and speech-language screenings for local preschools.

-Listen and Speak Up Preschool is a summer program for children with hearing losses housed in the Clinic.
+Communication Explorers is a summer program for children with hearing losses housed in the Clinic.
 The program's goal is to foster the development of spoken language and listening skills in children who are deaf or hard of hearing in a preschool setting.
 Audiology student clinicians -- paired with speech-language pathology student clinicians -- lead young participants in a combination of group and individual therapy sessions to enhance skills with an auditory-oral approach to communication.
-Students may participate in Listen and Speak Up to complete pediatric aural habilitation competencies in the first or second year of the program.
+Students may participate in Communication Explorers to complete pediatric aural habilitation competencies in the first or second year of the program.

 Current tuition and fees are listed in the Office of the Registrar's Tuition and Fees Rate Tables.

-All Au.D. students are considered for funding to cover tuition and living costs, based on merit and availability of funds.
-Funding comes via tuition scholarships, research assistantships, and teaching assistantships.
-The Department strives to be able to provide at least one form of funding for each admitted Au.D. student at some point during their course of study.
+All Au.D. students are considered for funding based on merit and availability of funds.
+Funding is awarded via tuition scholarships, research assistantships, and teaching assistantships.

 Department of Communication Sciences and Disorders